open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   - [Reiley Yang](github.com/reyang)

-That is, Maintenance would initially continue to fall on (a subset of) the Technical committee.
+That is, Maintenance would initially continue to fall on (a subset of) the Technical Committee.
 Approvers would start with existing semconv approvers in addition to targeted at HTTP semantic convention stability approvers and expand rapidly as we build momentum on semantic conventions.